IIT-EnergySystemModels/openTEPES/doc/md/QA.md

 - All the **empty cells** of the CSV files are replaced internally by openTEPES with 0.0

-  > Therefore, if you want to set the generation of a solar PV to 0.0 at night, then you must put a small value, 0.000001, that will be replaced internally by
+  > Therefore, if you want to set the generation of a solar PV to 0.0 at night, then you must enter a small value, 0.000001, that will be replaced internally by
   > openTEPES with 0.0.
 If the cell is left empty, openTEPES will consider the **rated capacity** of the solar PV unit defined in `oT_Data_Generation` as the
   > generation at night.